The Meaning of the World

 Many people still don't hesitate, but go for it, happily forgetting about the price until they're handed the bill.
 Then they realize that they should have hesitated and eaten moderately from the buffet.
 Although you may at times be offered the world, curb your enthusiasm and ask yourself how much of it you really need.

-So, the World Tarot card, although overwhelmingly generous, propagates moderation, as does the very archetype of that virtue, the card of Temperance.
+But remember, the World Tarot card, although overwhelmingly generous, propagates moderation, as does the very archetype of that virtue, the card of Temperance.
 When you can get everything in abundance, beware.

 Christ surrounded by the representations of the four evangelists: Matthew (a man), John (an eagle), Mark (a lion), and Luke (a calf).
 Coffin cover from the 13th century.

-About the Tarot World Card
+A. E. Waite about the Tarot World Card

 - The Magician